A Dude Ranch Beginner Rider’s Introduction to Horse Communication; Speaking to Your Dude Horse (Part 2)

 A word to the wise: It is generally understood that a horse’s IQ is inversely related to his or her speed.
 Now horses are not mental giants to begin with, so be careful to keep his/her attention and maintain control as you go even a bit faster.

 Is not within the scope of this article!
 Moving from 10-17 mph to 30-35 mph is a very big step that requires a least a few hours in the saddle, a foundation of sound teaching, and close supervision.

 Bumping Your Horse Down (“Down-shifting” your horse)

-If you drive a car or truck with a standard transmission, you know that you can use the gears to slow down, from forth to third to second to first to stopping.
+If you drive a car or truck with a standard transmission, you know that you can use the gears to slow down, from fourth to third to second to first to stopping.

-If you are riding a horse who is going faster that you want, you have a choice: you can either yell: “Whoa!” or you can take him or her “down through the gears.”
+If you are riding a horse who is going faster than you want, you have a choice: you can either yell: “Whoa!” or you can take him or her “down through the gears.”